-Why is changing gears necessary when driving?
+Why is gear changing gear necessary when driving?
 Simply put, as the speed of the car increases, the engine also runs faster.
 Changing into a higher gear brings down the speed of the engine while allowing you to maintain road speed.
-Having said that, you will sometimes need to change into a lower gear to provide extra acceleration; for instance when going up hills or overtaking.
+Having said that, you will sometimes need to change into a lower gear to provide extra power; for instance when going up hills or overtaking.

 Each gear works most efficiently within a certain speed range.
-As a rough guide the range for first gear may be from zero to a maximum of 15mph.
-For second gear it may be a minimum of 10mph up to 25mph; or whatever the figures may be for your particular vehicle.
-The maximum is not necessarily the absolute limit to the gear’s speed range, but generally the car should not be pushed past these points during normal driving conditions.
+As a rough guide the range for first gear may be from zero to a maximum of around 20mph.
+For second gear it may be a minimum of 10mph up to 30mph.
+You should consult the manual of the vehicle you’re driving for more accurate guidance on this.

 Soon after moving off, as the speed of the car increases you will need to change up to second gear.
 To do this, put the clutch down and at the same time take your foot off the gas.
 Then move the gear lever into to second gear position.
 Once the lever is in position, bring the clutch up fully with a nice smooth movement and at the same time go back to the gas.